Choosing the Right Puppy from a Litter

 How do I choose a healthy pup?

 1. Talk to the owner.
-Ask about appetite and eliminations.
+Ask about appetite and elimination.
 Do all the pups eat dry puppy food?
 Have they vomited or had diarrhea?
 Have the pups been treated for intestinal parasites?
-(All pups should be dewormed every 2 weeks starting at 2 weeks of age.)
+All pups should be dewormed every two weeks starting at two weeks of age.

-2. Observe the litter mates in action.
+2. Observe the littermates in action.
 Do they all play together or is there a quiet one that retreats to a corner?
 Is there one pup that always seems to come out on top of the heap?
 If you want an assertive pet, that one may be for you.
 If you want a more docile friend, retrieve the pup from the corner.
-This does not mean that you will not have to socialize them or consider further training though.
+Regardless of their disposition, you will still need to socialize them and consider further training.

 3. Survey their overall appearance.
 Do the puppies' coats shine?
 Are they dull or flaky?
 Do you see any bald spots or sores?
-Pups should have healthy coats that shine with no areas of hair loss or redness.
+Pups should have healthy, shiny coats with no areas of hair loss or redness.

 4. Watch them move.
-Do they hop around on all four legs?
+Do they move around on all four legs?
 Does anyone limp?
-Pups have a clumsy gait, but should bear weight evenly on all of their limbs.
+Pups have a clumsy gait but should bear weight evenly on all their limbs.

-There are one or two that I really like – what should I look for?
+There are one or two pups that I really like.
+What should I look for?

-After assessing the litter as a whole, focus on a single pup.
-Separate him from his siblings and give him a closer look.
-Pay attention to these areas.
+After assessing the litter, focus on a single pup.
+Separate the pup from its siblings and give it a closer look.
+Pay attention to these areas:

 1. Eyes.
 Eyes should be clear with no redness or drainage.
 There should be no hair loss around the eyes.
-The pup should not squint or rub at his eyes.
+The pup should not squint or rub at their eyes.

 2. Ears.
 Ears should not have an odor or discharge.
 The ear flaps should be covered in healthy hair.
 Scratching at the ear is a sign of trouble.

 5. Mouth.
 The pup’s gums (mucus membranes) should be moist and healthy pink in color.
-The top and bottom teeth should align, although some breeds commonly have a breed-specific under-bite (e.g., Bulldogs, Boston Terriers, Pekingese).
+The baby teeth should all be in.
+The top and bottom teeth should align, although some breeds commonly have a breed-specific underbite (e.g., bulldogs, Boston terriers, Pekingese).

-6. Body Wall.
-Look at the pup’s belly for a protrusion around the navel.
-This could indicate an umbilical hernia.
-If anything pokes out in this area, it could mean surgical correction may be necessary.
+6. Body wall.
+Look at the pup’s belly for a protrusion around the navel, which could indicate an umbilical hernia.
+If anything pokes out in this area, surgical correction may be necessary.

 7. Skin.
 You already looked at the puppies' coats while surveying the litter.
 Now take a closer look at the individual puppy.
 There should be no areas of hair loss, no pustules (pus-filled bumps or pimples), no redness, and no flaking.